Trump's march stirs growing sense of dread among U.S. Republicans

 Other Republicans tried to be more optimistic.

-Conservative economist Arthur Laffer, an adviser to former President Ronald Reagan who has been counselling Trump on tax policy, said he was convinced the real estate mogul was open to sound advice.
+Conservative economist Arthur Laffer, an adviser to former President Ronald Reagan who has been counseling Trump on tax policy, said he was convinced the real estate mogul was open to sound advice.

 Laffer recalled Trump telling him: "'Look, if you've got a better idea than I've got, tell me, and I'll change.'"